thingsboard/thingsboard.github.io/_includes/templates/edge/use-cases/overview.md

-## Deployment Scenarios
+* TOC
+{:toc}

 **ThingsBoard Edge** offers the flexibility to address the variety of challenges faced in IoT deployments, from connectivity and latency concerns to security and regulatory compliance.
-The choice of deploying ThingsBoard Edge depends on the specific needs and constraints of the IoT project in question:
+The choice of deploying **ThingsBoard Edge** depends on the specific business needs and constraints.

+### Deployment Scenarios

-**Limited Connectivity:** In remote areas where connectivity is intermittent, ThingsBoard Edge can collect and store data locally, and then sync with the main ThingsBoard server when the connection is available.
+* **Limited Connectivity and Resilience:** In remote areas with intermittent connectivity, edge deployments can continue to operate even if the central server is down or unreachable.
+This ensures that critical applications and machines continue to operate.
+Synchronize with the main ThingsBoard server when connectivity is restored.

-**Data Volume:** In scenarios where devices produce a massive volume of data, ThingsBoard Edge can aggregate and preprocess the data at the edge, sending only necessary or processed data to the main server, thereby saving bandwidth and storage.
+* **Data Volume and Cost Savings:** In scenarios where devices generate massive amounts of data, Edge can aggregate and pre-process data locally and then, send only necessary or processed data to the main server, saving bandwidth and storage.
+Thereby, businesses can reduce the amount of data sent to the cloud, leading to potential cost savings in terms of data storage and transfer.

-**Low Latency Operations:** For operations that require real-time responses, ThingsBoard Edge can process data and act on it instantly without waiting for round trips to a central server.
-This is crucial in industries such as manufacturing or real-time monitoring.
+* **Low Latency Operations:** For operations that require real-time reactions, Edge can process data and act on it immediately, without waiting for a response from the central server.
+Response time can be critical in industries such as manufacturing or real-time monitoring.

-**Regulatory Compliance:** In some regions, there might be regulations that prevent certain data from being sent outside a specific geographical boundary.
-ThingsBoard Edge can process and store the data locally, ensuring that sensitive or regulated data doesn't leave the premises.
+* **Regulatory Compliance and Security:** Some regions may have regulations that prevent certain data from being sent outside a specific geographic boundary.
+Edge can process and store the data locally, ensuring that sensitive or regulated data doesn't leave the premises.
+In addition to that, sensitive information can be kept within a local network, reducing exposure to potential external threats.

-**Resilience and Redundancy:** Edge deployments can continue to operate even if the central server is down or unreachable.
-This ensures that mission-critical applications have minimal downtime.

-**Security:** By processing data at the edge, sensitive information can be kept within a local network, reducing exposure to potential external threats.

-**Firmware Updates:** ThingsBoard Edge can facilitate firmware updates for IoT devices.
+* **Firmware Updates:** Edge can facilitate firmware updates for IoT devices.
 In environments with numerous devices, managing updates can be challenging.
 Edge deployment can help streamline this process.

-**Integration with Local Systems:** In some scenarios, IoT data might need to be integrated with local databases or systems.
+* **Integration with Local Systems:** In some scenarios, IoT data might need to be integrated with local databases or systems.
 ThingsBoard Edge can serve as an integration point, communicating with both IoT devices and local systems.

-**Cost Savings:** By preprocessing and filtering data at the edge, businesses can reduce the amount of data sent to the cloud, leading to potential cost savings in terms of data storage and transfer.

-**Distributed Architecture:** For organizations that have multiple locations or branches, deploying ThingsBoard Edge in each location ensures local processing and management while maintaining a connection with the central server for consolidated data views and management.
+* **Distributed Architecture:** For organizations with multiple locations or branches, deploying ThingsBoard Edge at each location ensures local processing and management while maintaining a connection to the central server for consolidated data views and management.

-#### Contents

-Following ThingsBoard Edge **Use Cases** guides can help you to get familiar with **ThingsBoard Edge** functionality:
+## Edge Use Cases

+The following guides can help you learn about the **use cases of ThingsBoard Edge functionality**:

-* [**Manage alarms and RPC requests on edge devices**](/docs/{{docsPrefix}}use-cases/manage-alarms-rpc-requests/): Learn how to respond to local situations, even without an internet connection to the Cloud.
+* [**Manage alarms and RPC requests on edge devices**](/docs/{{docsPrefix}}use-cases/manage-alarms-rpc-requests/){: target="_blank"}: Learn how to manage local work environments, even without an Internet connection to the Cloud.

-* [**Data filtering and traffic reduction**](/docs/{{docsPrefix}}use-cases/data-filtering-traffic-reduce/): Learn how to reduce the amount of data sent from edge devices to the Cloud and save traffic costs.
+* [**Data filtering and traffic reduction**](/docs/{{docsPrefix}}use-cases/data-filtering-traffic-reduce/){: target="_blank"}: Learn how to reduce the amount of data sent from edge devices to the Cloud and save traffic costs.